DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 ## Git Server

-As part of  BB release, we provide `repositories.tar.gz` which contains all the git repositories that BB depend on for deployment.
+As part of Big Bang release, we provide `repositories.tar.gz` which contains all the git repositories that BB depend on for deployment.
 You have two options for serving up these packages for Flux.
+These options are detailed in the following:

 ### Option One

 You can follow the process below to setup git with `repositories.tar.gz` on the Utility Server.

-* Create Git user and SSH key
+* Create Git user and SSH key.

 ```shell
 sudo useradd --create-home --shell /bin/bash git
 ssh-keygen  -b 4096 -t rsa -f ~/.ssh/identity -q -N ""
 ```

-* Create .SSH folder for `git` user
+* Create .SSH folder for `git` user.

   ```shell
   sudo su - git